 SYSTEM APPROACH TO FINAL MATERIALS REVIEW

-A minimum of one federal aid project per local agency will be reviewed per year.
-The Administering Office, in consultation with the District Materials Engineer will determine if more than one project should be reviewed in any particular local agency due to issues found during a project’s final review.
+A minimum of one federal aid project per local agency and two maintenance (MP or MB) projects per RCE Office will be reviewed per year.
+The Administering Office, in consultation with the District Materials Engineer will determine if more than one project should be reviewed in any particular local agency or more than two maintenance projects in any RCE Office due to issues found during a project’s final review.

 Ideally, the construction final records/quantity review and District Materials Engineer’s final materials review should be conducted on the same project.

-The District Materials Engineers will report annually to the Construction and Materials Engineer their findings on the final reviews performed on local agency projects.
+The District Materials Engineers will report annually to the Construction and Materials Engineer their findings on the final reviews performed on local agency projects and maintenance projects.
 Findings will include shortages or acceptance of materials in manners that vary from IM 204, IM 204 Supplemental or the contract documents.

-Certain materials incorporated into a project will not be included in the materials review when the quantities involved are below those listed in Appendix A. Typically, these are low-risk items that will not have a significant impact on the value, performance or longevity of the overall project.
+Certain materials incorporated into a project may not be included in the materials review, at the discretion of the DME, when the quantities involved are below those listed in Appendix A. Typically, these are low-risk items that will not have a significant impact on the value, performance or longevity of the overall project.
 The effort needed to account for these quantities exceeds the purpose of the review.

 The normal method of acceptance by the Project Engineer is not to vary from those described in IM 204 or other relevant IMs.

 Appendix A provides a guide in determining what materials and the maximum quantities that may be waived from the final materials review.

 For active projects that require a final materials review, all materials documentation is to be maintained in Doc Express by both the Project Engineer and District Materials Engineer.